OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 - I was consistently in demand for design and code review.
 - I was recognized by engineers in multiple teams as an expert mentor and teacher.
 - I helped a team make a course correction based on new information or ideas.
+- I provided appropriate technical freedom, and framing, that allowed the Lead Software Engineers on my teams to thrive independently.

 </details>